 Over the past couple of weeks, Google has rolled out new & updated features, including scores on ads, SERP previews on forum posts, and Google Suggest buttons on Featured Snippets.

-2. Google My Business Posts Now Appear in Google Local Search Packs
+2. Google Business Profile Posts Now Appear in Google Local Search Packs

 This is huge news for local businesses!
-If a business uses GMB correctly, their posts should show up on its local search pack, thus increasing the business’ local visibility.
+If a business uses GBP correctly, their posts should show up on its local search pack, thus increasing the business’ local visibility.

 3. A Nice Change – ‘Good News’ From Google Assistant